-- 73 Realising the mission to deliver globally comparable information to capital markets requires widespread adoption or other use of ISSB Standards that is consistent with respect to the scope of application and phasing in of specific requirements. - 74 Accordingly, the IFRS Foundation is keen to work with international bodies, regulators, other relevant authorities and policymakers as well as other stakeholders to deliver educational content and capacity building to assist them in their decision making and planning towards the adoption or other use of ISSB Standards.
+- 73 Realising the mission to deliver globally comparable information to capital markets requires widespread adoption or other use of ISSB Standards that is consistent with respect to the scope of application and phasing in of specific requirements. - 74 Accordingly, the IFRS Foundation is keen to work with international bodies, regulators, other relevant authorities and policymakers, as well as other stakeholders, to deliver educational content and capacity building to assist them in their decision-making and planning for the adoption or other use of ISSB Standards.
 The IFRS Foundation is working closely with IOSCO and other partners to design a programme to enhance regulators' understanding and capabilities in the areas of climate and other sustainability-related disclosures. - 75 The jurisdictional profiles and descriptions of jurisdictional approaches will enhance the IFRS Foundation's understanding of capacity building needs across stakeholder groups.
-This information will support the IFRS Foundation in identifying regulatory-related capacity building needs and to coordinate its own efforts to support regulators and other relevant authorities in adopting or otherwise using ISSB Standards. - 76 The Regulatory Implementation Programme that the IFRS Foundation plans to develop will aim to assist regulators and other relevant authorities in the design of their pathways and as they make decisions relating to the adoption or other use of ISSB Standards.
-The IFRS Foundation intends to develop materials to support its Regulatory Implementation Programme in the course of 2024. - 77 The goal of the Regulatory Implementation Programme is to: - inform regulators and other relevant authorities of considerations regarding regulatory structures, processes and outcomes relevant to the adoption or other use of ISSB Standards. - · explain the policy rationale for adoption or other use of ISSB Standards including advocating for consistent adoption approaches. - provide regulators, other relevant authorities and policymakers with clarity on how their proposed approaches will be described and how the approaches compare to experiences in other jurisdictions.
-The description of jurisdictional approaches would include, among other considerations, information about timelines of when and which entities apply IFRS S1 and IFRS S2. - 78 The Regulatory Implementation Programme will build on capacity building, educational and other supporting materials made available by the IFRS Foundation and the ISSB to support the use of ISSB Standards.
+This information will support the IFRS Foundation in identifying regulatory-related capacity building needs and to coordinate its own efforts to support regulators and other relevant authorities in adopting or otherwise using ISSB Standards. - 76 The IFRS Foundation is developing a Regulatory Implementation Programme (Programme) as a vehicle to assist regulators and other relevant authorities in the design of their pathways and as they make decisions relating to the adoption or other use of ISSB Standards. - The goal of the Programme is: 77 - to inform regulators and other relevant authorities of considerations regarding regulatory structures, processes and outcomes relevant to the adoption or other use of ISSB Standards. - to outline the policy rationale for adoption or other use of ISSB Standards, including the rationale for consistent adoption approaches. - to provide regulators, other relevant authorities and policymakers with clarity on how their proposed approaches will be described in accordance with the Jurisdictional Guide and how the approaches compare to experiences in other jurisdictions.
+The description of jurisdictional approaches would include, among other considerations, information about time lines of when and which entities apply IFRS S1 and IFRS S2 (or requirements designed to provide functionally aligned outcomes). - 78 With this Programme, the IFRS Foundation, in collaboration with its partners, intends to provide practical tools, educational material and capacity building to support regulators and other relevant authorities in their journeys to adopt or otherwise use ISSB Standards.
+The Programme will build on capacity building, educational and other supporting materials made available by the IFRS Foundation and the ISSB to support the use of ISSB Standards.